 Residents Maintain Autonomy

-This indicates the percentage of residents that needed increased assistance with activities of daily living over time.
+This indicates the percentage of patients that needed increased assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could be a sign of the erosion of a patient's health.

 Ability to Keep Residents Mobile

-This tells you the percentage of patients that retained mobility levels over time.
-Preserving mobility can be a great sign for residents' health.
+This tells you the percentage of patients that remained mobile levels over time.
+Optimizing mobility can be a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-Measures the number of times residents are rehospitalized per thousand days of short-term patient care.
-Avoiding rehospitalizations during rehabilitation is critical to restoring the physical abilities of residents.
+This datapoint is a measure of the number of times residents are rehospitalized per 1,000 days of short-term resident care.
+Minimizing rehospitalizations during rehabilitation is critical to restoring the physical well-being of residents.

 Scores for Dayton, OH